Lattice paths inside a table, I: vs Alexander R. Povolotsky's conjecture

 \end{example} \begin{corollary} Inside the $n\times n$ table we have

 \end{corollary} \begin{proof} The result follows from Theorem \ref{I_m(n)} and Lemma \ref{D(s,1)}. \end{proof}

-The next result shows that the number of perfect lattice paths in $T_{m,n}$ is independent of the number $m$ or rows provided that $m$ is big enough. \begin{theorem} Inside the $m\times n$ table ($m\geq n$) we have
+The next result shows that the number of lattice paths in $T_{m,n}$ is independent of the number $m$ of rows provided that $m$ is big enough. \begin{theorem} Inside the $m\times n$ table ($m\geq n$) we have

-\end{theorem} \begin{proof} Consider the table $T:=T_{m,n}$.
+where we assume that $\C(0,1)=1$. \end{theorem} \begin{proof} Consider the table $T:=T_{m,n}$.
 We construct the table $T'$ by adding a new row $m+1$ at the top of $T$.
-Now to count the number of all perfect lattice paths in $T'$, it is sufficient to consider perfect lattice paths that reach to the new row $m+1$ for the first time.
-Assume a perfect lattice path reach to row $m+1$ at column $i$ for the first time.
-Then its initial part from column $1$ to column $i-1$ is a lattice path from the first column of $T$ to $(i-1,m)$-blank.
-Also, its terminal part from column $i$ to column $n$ is a lattice path from $(i,m+1)$-blank of $T'$ to its last column, which is in one to one correspondence with a lattice path from $(i,m)$-blank of $T$ to its last column as $m\geq n$.
-Hence, the number of such paths is simply $\calD(i-1,m)\calD(n-i+1,m)$, which is equal to $\calD(i-1,1)\calD(n-i+1,1)$ by symmetry.
+Now to count the number of all lattice paths in $T'$, it is sufficient to consider lattice paths that reach to the new row $m+1$ for the first time.
+Assume a lattice path reaches to the row $m+1$ at column $i$ for the first time.
+Then its initial part from column $1$ to column $i-1$ is a lattice path from the first column of $T$ to $(i-1,m)$-cell.
+Also, its terminal part from column $i$ to column $n$ is a lattice path from $(i,m+1)$-cell of $T'$ to its last column, which is in one to one correspondence with a lattice path from $(i,m)$-cell of $T$ to its last column as $m\geq n$.
+Hence, the number of such paths is simply $\C(i-1,m)\C(n-i+1,m)$, which is equal to $\C(i-1,1)\C(n-i+1,1)$ by symmetry.
 Therefore

 and the result follows. \end{proof} \begin{corollary} For $m\geq n$ we have

 \end{corollary} \begin{proof} Let $m=n+k$, where $k$ is a positive integer.
 Then